LOMACA/Static_Aeroelastic_VLM_FEM/README.md

-This a static aeroelastic tool for the conceptual design of aircraft lifting surfaces.
+In this directory, the documentation of the static aeroelastic tool is provided.